 Our range of pre-school visits are intended to give your child a happy and confident start at school.
-It might also be of help to your child if you could make contributions for our Learning Journals by including any items that your child would like to share with us at school in the first few weeks - (photographs, leaflets from visits, drawings etc) from your summer holiday.
+Children currently in our Nursery will visit the Reception class as part of their Nursery sessions near the end of this summer term.
+Children in other settings will be invited for a short visit to see the classroom and meet the teachers.
+It might also be of help to your child if you could make contributions for our Learning Journals by including any items that your child would like to share with us at school in the first few weeks - (photographs, leaflets from visits, drawings etc.) from your summer holiday.
 Look out for a template at the meeting to take away.